This continues the Organomic Thesis.

 Share this living Manifesto, and these ideas.

-The hopeful revolutionary might be forgiven their skepticism: “I’ve been drawn to new age, utopian promises that claimed ‘science’ in the past, and it just seems like not enough ever gets done.
-There are thriving communes, a few cities that are really getting it right, but collectively we’re all still hurtling toward annihilation.
+A revolutionary might be forgiven their skepticism, adding to the conversation: “I’ve been drawn to new age, utopian promises that claimed ‘science’ in the past, and it just seems like not enough ever gets done.
+There are some communes, even some cities that are really getting it right, but collectively we’re all still hurtling toward annihilation.
 The hurdles to reimagining the world are just too large, and the community that cares is just too small, to make enough of a difference in time to stave off the catastrophes headed our way.”

 We welcome into this fold the deep sciences of Home Economics, conservatively representing productive value in many trillions, including the keeping of homes and raising of children, an absolutely massive system of economic subsystems.
 We borrow principles from Biology, Physics and Quantum Theory frequently, sometimes in metaphor but often in literal practice or emulation.
 We stand among giants, inheriting this trove of our ancestors, and we add their sciences to our vault with gratitude.
 Our real worth here is not divided by the size of our wallets, you may see clearly now, but rather multiplied by the agility of our purpose.